-The first thing you should do before visiting a poker room in the region is to throw out everything you know about live poker events, your ideas about how a poker tournament should run, and your ideology about what makes poker games good.
+The first thing you should do before visiting a poker room in the region is to throw out everything you know about live poker events like poker asia 77, your ideas about how a poker tournament should run, and your ideology about what makes poker games good.

 Simply put, when you sit at the poker table, expect the unexpected because that is exactly what will happen.
 The atmosphere, behavior, and nature of gambling and poker are unlike anything we have ever experienced.